 Reconstructing masculinity in the locker room: The Mentors in Violence Prevention Project.
 (1995).
 Harvard Educational Review, Vol. 65, No. 2, Summer.

 More than a few good men: Strategies for inspiring boys and young men to be allies in anti-sexist education.
 (1998) Working Papers Series.
 Wellesley, MA: Wellesley Centers for Research on Women.

-From Rush Limbaugh to Donald Trump: conservative talk radio and the defiant reassertion of white male authority (Forthcoming) In G. Dines, J. Humez, W. Yousman and L. Bindig (Eds.)
+From Rush Limbaugh to Donald Trump: conservative talk radio and the defiant reassertion of white male authority (December, 2017) In G. Dines, J. Humez, W. Yousman and L. Bindig (Eds.)
 Gender, race and class in media: A critical reader.
 Thousand Oaks, CA: Sage Publications

 Big Talkers: Rush Limbaugh, Conservative Talk Radio, and the Defiant Reassertion of White Male Authority (2015) In G. Dines & J. Humez (Eds.), Gender, race and class in media: A critical reader.
 Thousand Oaks, CA: Sage Publications.

 “Engaging Men in Prevention of Violence Against Women,” (2015), Johnson, H., Fisher, B.S., & Jacquier, V. (eds.) in Critical Issues on Violence Against Women: international perspectives and promising strategies, Abington, Oxon, U.K.: Routledge. pp. 233-243.